The Wonder Who?: "The Lonesome Road"/"Around and Around (andaroundandaroundandaroundandaround)"

 "Around and Around" was a Four Seasons original composed by Gaudio and Crewe.
-While it appeared on this single as a song by "The Wonder Who?", the same take later appeared on the B-side of the 1968 Four Seasons single "Will You Love Me Tomorrow" and credited to the group.
+While it appeared on this single as a song by the Wonder Who?, the same take later appeared on the B-side of the 1968 Four Seasons single "Will You Love Me Tomorrow" and was credited to the group.

-"Peanuts"/"My Sugar" (as The Wonder Who)
+"Peanuts"/"My Sugar" (as the Wonder Who)

 Vee-Jay 717, released March 1966.
-Composed by "Little Joe" Cook, "Peanuts" was originally a #22 hit for Little Joe and the Thrillers in 1957 (their only chart recording).
+Composed by "Little Joe" Cook, "Peanuts" was originally a No. 22 hit for Little Joe and the Thrillers in 1957 (their only chart recording).
 In January 1963, Vee-Jay Records released a Four Seasons single with "Peanuts" as the A-side and "Stay" as the B-side.
-After various disk jockeys started playing "Stay" on the radio, Vee-Jay superseded the release, issuing new singles with "Stay" on the A-side and "Goodnight My Love" as the B-side.
-Several subsequent reissues with "Peanuts" as the A-side failed to sell or chart, including the one "credited" to "The Wonder Who" (without the question mark).
+After various disc jockeys started playing "Stay" on the radio, Vee-Jay superseded the release, issuing new singles with "Stay" on the A-side and "Goodnight My Love" as the B-side.
+Several subsequent reissues with "Peanuts" as the A-side failed to sell or chart, including the one credited to the Wonder Who (without the question mark).

 "My Sugar" is a Gaudio-Crewe composition that made its first appearance on the 1963 Four Seasons album Big Girls Don't Cry and Twelve Others.
-This marks the first release of this recording on a Four Seasons (or "Wonder Who") single.
+This marked the first release of this recording on a Four Seasons (or Wonder Who) single.